GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-72/index.md

 description: >
-  In Chrome 72, creating public class fields in JavaScript is now much cleaner, you can see if a page has been activated with the new User Activation API, localizing lists becomes way easier, and there’s plenty more.
-Let’s dive in and see what’s new for developers in Chrome 72!
+  In Chrome 72, creating public class fields in JavaScript is now much cleaner, you can see if a page has been activated with the new User Activation API, localizing lists becomes way easier, and there's plenty more.
+Let's dive in and see what's new for developers in Chrome 72!
 layout: 'layouts/blog-post.njk'
 date: 2019-01-29
 authors: